Anastomosis

-The term is used in medicine, biology, mycology, geology, and geography.
+The term is used in medicine, biology, mycology, cybernetics, as well as geology, and geography.

 Etymology

-Anastomosis: medical or Modern Latin, from Greek ἀναστόμωσις, anastomosis, "outlet, opening", Gr ana- "up, on, upon", stoma "mouth", "to furnish with a mouth".
+Anastomosis: medical or Modern Latin, from Greek ἀναστόμωσις, anastomosis, "outlet, opening", Greek ana- "up, on, upon", stoma "mouth", "to furnish with a mouth".
 Thus the -stom- syllable is cognate with that of stoma in botany or stoma in medicine.

 Medical anatomy

 An anastomosis is the connection of two normally divergent structures.
 It refers to connections between blood vessels or between other tubular structures such as loops of intestine.

 Circulatory

 In circulatory anastomoses, many arteries naturally anastomose with each other; for example, the inferior epigastric artery and superior epigastric artery, or the anterior and/or posterior communicating arteries in the Circle of Willis in the brain.
 The circulatory anastomosis is further divided into arterial and venous anastomosis.
 Arterial anastomosis includes actual arterial anastomosis (e.g., palmar arch, plantar arch) and potential arterial anastomosis (e.g. coronary arteries and cortical branch of cerebral arteries).
-Anastomoses also form alternative routes around capillary beds in areas that don't need a large blood supply, thus helping regulate systemic blood flow.
+Anastomoses also form alternative routes around capillary beds in areas that do not need a large blood supply, thus helping regulate systemic blood flow.